Factorisation-based Image Labelling: Experiments Results

 \section{Experiments \& Results}

 Two experiments were performed.
 The first involved assessing labelling accuracy compared with a ground truth based on manual annotations.
-The second involved assessing how much the labelling differs depending on the image contrast used.
+The second involved assessing the replicability of the labelling using different image contrasts.